Frequently Asked Questions

 What is a seed phrase and why is it important?

-A seed phrase is a set of 25 words generated when you create a new wallet.
-It is the master backup of your wallet.
-With your seed phrase, you can restore your wallet and access your funds on any compatible Monero wallet app.
-Without it, your funds are permanently lost if you lose access to your device.
-Write it down on paper and store it in a safe place.
+A seed phrase is a set of words generated when you create a new wallet.
+Monero One supports Polyseed (16 words), BIP39 (24 words), and legacy Monero (25 words).
+We recommend Polyseed because it embeds your wallet creation date, which makes restoring faster.
+Your seed phrase is the master backup of your wallet.
+With it, you can restore your wallet on any compatible app.
+Without it, your funds are permanently lost if you lose your device.
+Write it down on paper and store it somewhere safe.
 Never share it with anyone.

 What happens if I lose my phone?